fire/discourse-k8s/README.md

-# Tutorial for Discourse Deployment on k8s

 ## Chibifire.com Edition

 This is the Chibifire.com edition.

 ## Why deploy discourse on k8s?

-1. We have a cluster for some random tools / staging deployment already.
-So it is actually cheaper to deploy on the existing cluster for a internal discourse
+1. We have a cluster for some random tools/staging deployment already.
+So it is actually cheaper to deploy on the existing cluster for an internal discourse
-2. My team use k8s a lot lately, although I haven't been doing any technical work for last few years, I still want to learn something new.
+2. My team uses k8s a lot lately, although I haven't been doing any technical work for the last few years, I still want to learn something new.

 ## Why and what is this tutorial about?